The Offshore Voyaging Reference Site

 Osprey Deterrent

-Every summer several pairs of Ospreys nest in the trees surrounding our cove, and rear their young, which is wonderful.
+Every summer several pairs of ospreys nest and rear their young in the trees surrounding our cove, which is wonderful.

-What is not so wonderful is that expensive sailing instrument wands seem to be their preferred place to perch while looking for fish to swoop down on, as can be seen in above photo of a neighbouring boat.
+What is not so wonderful is that expensive sailing instrument wands seem to be their preferred place to perch while looking for fish to swoop down on, as can be seen in the above photo of a neighbouring boat.

 Login to continue reading (scroll down)

-6 Comments
+46 Comments

 Oldest